FactSet: 2015–present

 In 2020, FactSet acquired Truvalue Labs, a pioneer in AI-driven environmental, social, and governance (ESG) data.
 Truvalue Labs applies AI-driven technology to over 100,000 unstructured text sources in 13 languages, including news, trade journals, and nongovernmental organizations and industry reports, to provide daily signals that identify positive and negative ESG behavior.
 Its coverage spans over 20,000 public and private companies and generates short-term, long-term, and momentum scores derived from hundreds of signals.
 These signals are mapped against the Sustainability Accounting Standards Board (SASB) standards and United Nations Sustainable Development Goals (SDGs), allowing investors to evaluate ESG risk factors and real-world actions and impacts for quantitative analysis and back-testing.
 The company also works with its well-established Academic Research Network, which helps academic researchers use its data to study ESG trends and market-related behavior.

 In October 2021, FactSet acquired Cobalt Software, a Boston-based provider of portfolio monitoring solutions.

 On December 20, 2021, FactSet joined the S&P 500.

 On December 27, 2021, FactSet announced its plans to acquire CUSIP Global Services, the exclusive provider of CUSIP and CINS identifiers globally and the official numbering agency for ISIN identifiers in the United States, from S&P Global for $1.925 billion in cash.

 In February 2025, FactSet acquired LiquidityBook, a provider of cloud-based portfolio, order, and execution management systems, for $246.5 million.

+In December 2025, FactSet announced a strategic partnership with Arcesium to deliver a unified investment-management offering that integrates front-, middle-, and back-office workflows across public, private, and alternative asset classes.